Long Weekend (1978 film): Production

-However his scene was too difficult to shoot because it involved animals and was cut.
+However, this scene was too difficult to shoot because it involved animals and was cut.

 Release

 The film premiered at the Sitges Film Festival in October 1978.

 The film tied with Invasion of the Body Snatchers to win the Antennae II Award at the Avoriaz Fantastic Film Festival, won the Special Jury Award at 1978's Paris Film Festival and won Best Film, Prize of the International Critics' Jury for director Eggleston and Best Actor for Hargreaves.

 It was not released theatrically in Australia until 1979, and was a commercial disappointment.

 Critical reception

 AllMovie wrote, "Long Weekend is little more than an extended cautionary tale about the karmic foolishness of disrespecting nature.
 DVD Times praised the film, and also commented on its obscurity: "when an obviously well made and executed little thriller comes along, an exercise in controlled dread and eerie atmosphere that's really effective, you have to ponder the reasons why the vast majority passed on it.
 Early Australian cinema seems cursed in this category."

 De Roche later expressed some dissatisfaction with the film:

 Unfortunately, the bush comes across as a threat too early; it should have emerged as a threat only after the audience had sympathized with the animals.
 And I don’t think that sympathy is there.
 Long Weekend would have been much better if the audience had been told at the beginning that Peter and Marcia were going to die.
 This way, it wouldn’t have had to sympathize with them, and could have concerned itself solely with when this was going to happen.
 Such is the essence of suspense.